Visiting Bran Castle: Entrances and entry information

 No accessibility entrance

-Bran Castle does not have a wheelchair-accessible entrance.
-The castle is very old, with steep stairs and narrow hallways, which makes it difficult for wheelchairs and visitors with mobility issues.
+The castle does not have a wheelchair-accessible entrance because of its old structure with steep stairs and narrow hallways.
 Staff can offer some help, but ramps or support bars cannot be added because the castle is a protected historical monument.

 Service gate